ArkoXD/SenseMaster/README.md

 ## Features

-- **Depression Classification**: Users can input relevant information, and the app will classify the likelihood of depression based on predefined criteria.
+- **Depression Classification**: Users can input relevant information, and the app will classify the presence of depression based on predefined criteria.

 - **Remedies and Resources**: In addition to the classification, the app provides general remedies and resources to assist individuals in managing their mental health.